 Yes, the project received a noise variance from the City of Portland to do work on some nights and weekends, to minimize traffic impacts on commuters.

 A team led by SRG Partnership was selected for architecture and design engineering services, while Hoffman Construction was selected for the Construction Manager/General Contractor (CMGC) contract.
 DAY CPM was the owner’s representative.
 To see a list of firms that worked on the project, visit our project team page.

 What kind of sustainable materials/features are included in the new courthouse?

 Will the new courthouse be LEED certified?

-Yes.
+The County is seeking LEED certification for the building.
 LEED stands for Leadership in Energy and Environmental Design.
 LEED-certified buildings are resource efficient.
 They use less water and energy and reduce greenhouse gas emissions.
 As an added bonus, they save money.
 The County is aspiring for LEED Gold certification.